4/18/2025

 5. Strategy Swap

-Present other strategies that readers use when encountering a new word.
-Explain that in addition to context, readers can think about a word’s parts (prefix, root/base word, suffix) and use resources—such as a dictionary or thesaurus—to determine the word’s meaning.
+Present other strategies that readers use when they encounter an unfamiliar word.
+Explain that in addition to context, readers can think about a word’s parts (prefix, root/base word, suffix) and use resources—such as a dictionary or thesaurus—to determine its meaning.
 Present examples where context does not work effectively, and have students apply these other methods.
-By encouraging flexible thinking and persistence, you are helping your students develop habits of mind that will benefit them beyond the walls of the classroom.
-Exposure to vocabulary in context is critical to the development of language and literacy, yet empowering students to figure out the meaning of unfamiliar words by using context clues is just one element of vocabulary instruction.
-Students "own" words that they can:
+By encouraging flexible thinking and persistence, you can help your students develop habits that will benefit them beyond the classroom.

-Every time you give your students an opportunity to identify and determine the meaning of unfamiliar words in context, you reinforce the value of reading as a portal to a world of knowledge.
-Even if students sometimes miss the target in assigning word meaning, they are increasing their awareness of and interest in words and their meanings.
-How do you create a vocabulary-rich classroom?
+Whenever you give your students an opportunity to identify and determine the meaning of unfamiliar words in context, you reinforce the value of reading as a portal to a world of knowledge.
+Even if students sometimes miss the target in assigning word meanings, they increase their awareness of and interest in words and their meanings.